Policy

 Whai mātauranga

-How do understand the needs of the rangatahi or te tamaiti when they enter a remand home?
-How do I listen to the voice of whānau, family or the rangatahi or te tamaiti and value the knowledge they hold?
+How do I understand the needs of te tamaiti or rangatahi when they enter a remand home?
+How do I value whakapapa connections and listen to the voice of whānau, family or te tamaiti or rangatahi and value the knowledge they hold?

 Whai mātauranga practice framework domain